Fairblock/docs/docs/welcome/Vision.md

 ## Where Users Access Fairblock cApps

 Fairblock cApps run on FairyRing and are accessible from ecosystems where liquidity lives.
-This allows users keep their wallets and workflows while gaining confidentiality.
+This allows users to keep their wallets and workflows while gaining confidentiality.

 - EVM: Ethereum, Arbitrum, Hyperliquid, Base, Noble AppLayer, and more
 - Solana